yess44909/Lichess-STB/README.md

 Download the release on https://github.com/yess44909/Lichess-STB/releases/tag/v0.2

 You have to use an webserver.
-For beginners, I recommend using XAMPP if you're on Windows.
+For beginners, I recommend using [Apache Friends XAMPP](https://www.apachefriends.org/) if you have no experience with webservers.

 You will absolutely **need** to create an Lichess API key before playing!
 Create yours at https://lichess.org/account/oauth/token

 On ../lichess/api/config.php, change $token = "undefined"; by your API key which starts with lip_...

 You can also configure which theme you want with config.php

-_This is designed to run on Apache and PHP._

 Copy the whole lichess folder into your environnement, like as example "C:\xampp\htdocs\lichess"